 You may still request a levy to be released provided it is creating a hardship or by submitting a collection alternative such as an Offer in Compromise, an Installment Agreement or Request for hardship status.
 You may also be able to file bankruptcy to wipe out old tax debts, despite what some tax resolution companies claim.

-A Final Notice of Intent to Levy should not be treated as something to be afraid of.
-But rather, an opportunity.
+A Final Notice of Intent to Levy should not be treated as something to be afraid of, but rather, an opportunity.
 It triggers valuable appeal rights that can result in an optimum tax resolution without any levies or garnishments.
 The key is to pick it up and respond quickly.
-Yet because of the complexities of various programs, it is best to be represented by a tax professional who specializes in tax resolution who can properly present the most favorable aspects of your particular situation.
+Because of the complexities of various programs, it is best to be represented by a tax professional who specializes in tax resolution who can properly present the most favorable aspects of your particular situation.